maxviazov/Spring-Frameworks-/Upgrading-to-Spring-Framework-6.x.md

 type, and no longer uses the workaround type `KotlinBodySpec`.Spring 6.0 uses Kotlin 1.6, which fixed the bug that needed this workaround ([KT-5464](https://youtrack.jetbrains.com/issue/KT-5464)).
 This means that `consumeWith` is not longer available.

+`RestTemplate`, or rather the `HttpComponentsClientHttpRequestFactory`, now requires Apache HttpClient 5.